verrazzano/docs/content/en/docs/setup/backup/restore.md

       endpoint: mytenancy.compat.objectstorage.us-phoenix-1.oraclecloud.com
 ```

-The Rancher operator rancher-backup scales down the Rancher deployment during restore, and scales it back up once the restore completes.
+The rancher-backup operator scales down the Rancher deployment during the restore operation and scales it back up after the restoration completes.

-The resources are restored in this order:
+Resources are restored in this order:

 - Custom Resource Definitions (CRDs)
 - Cluster-scoped resources
-- Namespaced resources
+- Namespace resources

 <br/>